 We use a high resolution projector for our competitions with 1600 pixels wide, and 1200 pixels tall.
 You need to resize your image to fit within these dimensions.
 However images do not need to be exactly 1600 x 1200 pixels, portrait images must be a maximum of 1200 pixels tall.
 Please check out the article on resizing images for digital projection elsewhere on our site.

-Printed competitions are for mounted prints only, please ensure that any mounts are 50cm x 40cm (20 x 16 inches) please.
+Printed competitions are for mounted prints only, please ensure that any mounts are no bigger than 50cm x 40cm (20 x 16 inches) please.

 Indeed we do cater for beginners.
 Specifically we are one of the few clubs to offer a dedicated workshop for new photographers trying to understand how cameras take pictures, but only photographers make pictures.